Willy-Kimura/BootMeUp/README.md

 By default, the `Enabled` property acts as a setting that checks for you from the available booting areas whether your application has been enabled to boot on Windows startup or not - so no need to have an external setting for this feature.

+>  Please note that the recommended `TargetUser` to set is the `CurrentUser` option, both when working with the Registry and Windows *Startup* folder.
+This is because your application **won't** require any Administrative privileges for the boot setting to be applied in the user's computer.
+Likewise, this is how the many applications we know and love register for automatic booting.
+However, if you really need to set it to all users, then simply set the `TargetUser` property to `AllUsers` and make sure you inform users to run as an Administrator when applying your application for automatic booting.

 And that's really it for the basics!
 To read more on the features available, head over to the next section: *Working Programmatically*.

 ### Working Programmatically